NicolasHug/nicolashug.github.io/_posts/2019-10-07-cython_notes.md

 - A good way to make sure that you're not risking any interaction is to write code within a ``with nogil`` context manager (see below).
-- For some reason, declaring a variable locally in a function may make some interactions disapear.
+- For some reason, declaring a variable locally in a function may make some interactions disappear.
 Typically, I noticed that using a local variable as an alias to the attribute of a ``cdef``'ed class will remove Python interactions (``cdef int local_var = self.var``). **Don't follow these tips blindly though**.
 In some cases it will make your code faster, but